Do you need a minute? Discover my go-to fine motor activity that to keep kids busy!

 This busy activity happens to be great for fine motor skills, too.

-All you need are a bunch of rubber bands [I finally bought a rubber band ball not too long ago because my kids have been stealing my rubber bands constantly and I never get them back...] and a can of food, or anything else cylindrical [think water bottle, shampoo bottle, anything, it doesn't have to be empty].
+My one suggestion is to find a place or method to organize your rubber bands.
+I finally bought a rubber band ball not too long ago because my kids have been stealing my rubber bands constantly and I never get them back.

-And Henry took right too that, but I realized soon that George was going to get really upset if he didn’t win.
+And Henry took right to that, but I realized soon that George was going to get really upset if he didn’t win.
 He’s been very sensitive lately.

 So I quickly switched the goal of the activity.
 Let’s see how many rubber bands YOU can get on YOUR can before supper time.